allenyin/reading_list/_posts/2016-04-30-ErrorRelatedPotentials_Millana.md

 1. Eye movement contamination: Need to make sure location or movement of target stimuli are balanced.
 2. Observed potentials are more related to the rarrity of the erroneous events (?)
-3. Attential level: subjects tend to have smaller ErrP amplitude when simply monitoring the device than when they are controoling it -- requires efficient calibration methods.
+3. Attential level: subjects tend to have smaller ErrP amplitude when simply monitoring the device than when they are controling it -- requires efficient calibration methods.

 **Error-Driven Learning**